rspl-hitenprajapati/FreightmateDemo/README.md

 ### Application development environment

-The application is developed using Java 8.
+The application is developed using

+	1. Java8
+	2. SpringBoot
+	3. Junit + Mockito

 ### How to run the application with maven build (Recommended)